harrisonpim/pyspark-refresher/README.md

 docker exec -it pyspark-refresher_spark_1 /bin/bash
 ```

-## Getting data
+### Getting data

-I've used a couple of standard datasets in this repo.
+I've used a couple of standard datasets in this repo, which live in the [data/](./data/) directory.
 To get them yourself, run

 ```shell
 docker compose run get_data
 ```

-## Modifications

 ## Adding more workers